XboxDev/nv2a-trace/README.md

 ### Usage

 This project uses [xboxpy](https://github.com/XboxDev/xboxpy).
-Please read its documentation to find out how to configure it for your Xbox.
+Please read its documentation to find out how to install and configure it for your Xbox.

 Afterwards, you can run these commands:

 ```
 git clone https://github.com/XboxDev/nv2a-trace.git
 cd nv2a-trace
-python3 nv2a-trace.py
+python3 -u nv2a-trace.py
 ```

 The last line will run nv2a-trace and connect to your Xbox.